goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 55. Wiring Up an Action Creator

 - Set up the dummy action creator and imports it in PostList.js
-- And put the creator into connect function and call it using props in componenDidMount method.
+- And put the creator into connect function and call it using props in componenDidMount method. (step from 1 to 3)

 ```js
 class PostList extends React.Component {